tlmp59/nvim-config/README.md

 - [x] let oil lazy load and use telescope file brownser instead --> telescope-file-browser is a bit slow on large file (solve -> just disable git_status opt)
 - [x] PROBLEM with finds colorscheme, seem like some how is doesnt work --> use telescope
 - [x] increase startup time [Neovim & Lazy - Blazingly Fast Startup](https://www.youtube.com/watch?v=7vPwPx9u5cc)
+- [x] investigate on [LazyVim](https://github.com/LazyVim/LazyVim) for how they manage plugins for best performance --> currently serve bset at under 40ms

+# Note
+In lazy config
+- keymaps --> keybind will trigger the plugins when first press
+- cmd --> first call the cmd in cmdline will trigger the plugin